Rational minimax approximation of matrix-valued functions: m-d-Lawson : a method for rational minimax approximation of matrix-valued functions

 \section{{\sf m-d-Lawson}: a method for rational minimax approximation of matrix-valued functions}

-Lawson's iteration \cite{laws:1961} is a traditional method for solving the discrete linear minimax approximation.
+Lawson's iteration \cite{laws:1961} is a traditional method for solving the discrete linear minimax approximations of complex-valued functions.
 Besides some previous convergence of Lawson's iteration for the polynomial minimax approximation (see e.g., \cite{bama:1970,clin:1972,elwi:1976,rice:1969}), recent works in \cite{yazz:2023,zhha:2025,zhyy:2025} have revealed that Lawson's iteration is indeed a method for solving the associated dual problems.
 Closely relying upon this connection, \cite{zhha:2025,zhyy:2025} proposed a dual Lawson's iteration, namely, {\tt d-Lawson}, for the discrete rational minimax approximation, and established basic convergence analysis.
-Along this way, a dual Lawson's iteration (Algorithm \ref{alg:Lawson}) is suggested for the matrix-valued rational minimax approximation \eqref{eq:bestf0} and we refer to it as {\sf m-d-Lawson}.
-In each iteration, {\sf m-d-Lawson} consists of a calling of a thin SVD in Step 3 (see \eqref{eq:lawsonsvd}) and a basic updating of the weight vectors $\bw$ in Step 5.
+Along this way, we propose a dual Lawson's iteration (Algorithm \ref{alg:mdLawson}) for the matrix-valued rational minimax approximation \eqref{eq:bestf0}.
+In our paper, this algorithm is termed {\sf m-d-Lawson}, indicating its {\sf d}ual-based {\sf Lawson} iteration for {\sf m}atrix-valued functions.

+In each iteration, {\sf m-d-Lawson} consists of a calling of a thin SVD in Step 3 (see \eqref{eq:lawsonsvd}) and a basic updating of the weight vector $\bw$ in Step 5.
 The parameter $\beta>0$ involving in Step 5 is called the {\it Lawson exponent} \cite{clin:1972,laws:1961} and is a factor for convergence.
-In \cite{zhha:2025}, it has been shown that $\beta=1$ is near-optimal for the linear minimax approximation and can lead to the monotonic convergence with respect to the dual objective function $d(\bw)$; also, for the rational minimax approximation, a sufficiently small $\beta>0$ can generically ensure the monotonic convergence.
 In our numerical testing, we choose $\beta=1$, and set $\epsilon_w=0, \epsilon_r=10^{-3}$ in Step 2 and Step 4, respectively.

+Regarding the convergence of {\sf m-d-Lawson}, we prove in Section \ref{sec:convergence} that for polynomial minimax approximations, the choice $\beta=1$ is near-optimal, and the sequence $\{d(\bw^{(k)})\}$ monotonically increases for any $\beta\in (0,2)$; for rational minimax approximations, any sufficiently small $\beta>0$ generically ensures the monotonic convergence.
+These results generalize the scalar-case ($s=t=1$) convergence properties established in \cite{zhha:2025}.